 Recruiting employees is a necessarily holistic process that can no longer operate in a silo.
 Today’s talent acquisition requires less of a one-to-one, linear workflow in favor of a more iterative, personalized approach to hiring a diverse workforce, whether you’re hiring onsite or remote employees.

 Defining Waterfall and Agile for Remote Recruitment

 Simply put, the waterfall method follows a predetermined hiring process.
 It doesn’t lend itself well to hiring remotely since it’s not given to iteration the way agile is.
 The agile methodology incorporates teams that transcend and transform the hiring process.
-It’s lean, it’s flexible, economical, and efficient.
-It’s also conducive to remote hiring since there’s less likely to be bottlenecks in the process.
+It’s lean, flexible, economical, and efficient.
+It’s also conducive to remote hiring because there are less likely to be bottlenecks in the process.

 There’s no one size fits all.
 Human resource’s traditional waterfall method of hiring is drying up.
 It’s time to let go of convention and switch gears.
 Agile is no longer just a buzzword.
 It’s becoming an operating system all its own and it’s taking the HR industry by storm.

 Somewhat.
 Human resource departments tend to be creatures of habit.
 Candidates apply.
 Recruiters screen, assess, and interview before eventually hiring and training a prospect.
 The process can take weeks, and the value of your new hire can take months to evaluate.
 It’s a legacy system that operates expensively with no guarantee that your investment was the right one.

 Let’s talk about how agile can transcend and transform talent acquisition and lower the risk of an unfavorable return on investment.

 Agile Recruiting in a Remote World